stellagra/AutomaticFaceAnalysis/README.md

 ## Facial Expression - Image and Video Datasets
 In the following datasets contain images or video with labels of facial expression in no particular order, in the folowing pattern:

+Scheme:
 - name + link
   - short description
+  - annotations: ...
-  - reference: tbd
+  - reference: ...
-  - available: tbd
+  - available: ...
+  Access Legend
+    - ✅ Free to download
+    - 📧 Free upon request (most are for academics only 🎓)
+    - 🔒 not publicly available
+    - 💰 if payment is required
+    - ❌ No longer available

 - [Aff-Wild2 database](https://ibug.doc.ic.ac.uk/resources/aff-wild2/)
   - 541 videos of around 2.6M frames (in the wild) (big diversity in terms of subjects' ages, ethnicities and nationalities)
   - 554 subjects (326 of which are male and 228 female)
   - annotations: seven basic expressions (i.e., happiness, surprise, anger, disgust, fear, sadness and the neutral state), twelve action units (AUs 1,2,4,6,7,10,12,15,23,24,25,26) and valence and arousal
   - reference: several papers are listed on the webpage "must cite all following papers"
-  - availability: upon request
+  - 📧 availability: upon request
 - [AffectNet](https://www.mohammadmahoor.com/pages/databases/affectnet/)
   - <1M facial images
   - annotations: ca. half (~440K) annotated presence of seven discrete facial expressions
   - reference: "AffectNet: A New Database for Facial Expression, Valence, and Arousal Computation in the Wild," Mollahosseini et al., 2017
-  - available: upon request for academics
+  - 📧 available: upon request for academics
 - [The Japanese Female Facial Expression (JAFFE) Dataset](https://www.kasrl.org/jaffe_download)
    - 213 images, 10 Japanese women, gray scale (Several images of each expression for each expresser)
    - annotations: averaged semantic ratings on 6 facial expressions by 60 Japanese viewers, 7 Posed Facial Expressions (6 basic facial expressions + 1 neutral)
    - reference: "Coding Facial Expressions with Gabor Wavelets," Lyons, Michael J., Miyuki Kamachi, and Jiro Gyoba, 1998
-   - available: upon request for academics
+   - 📧 available: upon request for academics
 - [RAVDESS](https://zenodo.org/record/1188976#.ZCPaFC8Robx) (2018):
   - The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)
   - 7356 recordings were each rated 10 times on emotional validity, intensity, and genuineness.
 Ratings were provided by 247 individuals